Mormonism and Freemasonry: Similarities in symbolism and ritual in the LDS Church

-LDS Church Previous Stances and Official policy
+Historical position of the LDS Church

 After the Saints' failed attempts to obtain charters from England and Mexico, Brigham Young decided not to pursue the goal any further.

-Eventually, trade unions that were ritualistic and oath-bound started to come into the Utah Territory that were perceived by the leadership of the Church to be destabilizing the territorial economy.
-We see an example of this in a letter written by President Wilford Woodruff and his two Counselors, George Q. Cannon and Joseph F. Smith concerning whether members of the Ancient Order of United Workmen could hold temple recommends in the Church:
+Eventually, trade unions that were ritualistic and oath-bound started to come into the Utah Territory that were perceived by the leadership of the church to be destabilizing the territorial economy.
+We see an example of this in a letter written by church president Wilford Woodruff and his two counselors, George Q. Cannon and Joseph F. Smith on whether members of the Ancient Order of United Workmen could hold temple recommends in the church.

-In 1901, the following circular letter from President Lorenzo Snow and his First Counselor Joseph F. Smith to all Stake Presidencies concerning Church members' desires to join "secret orders":
+A 1901 circular letter from church president Lorenzo Snow and his first counselor, Joseph F. Smith, to all stake presidencies discouraged—but did not prohibit—church members' desires to join "secret orders".

 Snow's outlook on secret societies in general may have been formed from: